smart-data-models/dataModel.WaterDistribution/WaterDistributionNetwork/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `clTSA[object]`: Concentration of chlorides in the water.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `compensatedTDS[number]`: The value of TDS (Total Dissolved Solids) level in the water with temperature compensation.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `clTSA[object]`: Property.
+Model:'https://schema.org/Text'.
+Concentration of chlorides in the water.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `compensatedTDS[number]`: Property.
+Model:'https://schema.org/Number'.
+The value of TDS (Total Dissolved Solids) level in the water with temperature compensation.  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `deviceInfo[object]`: Information about the device associated with the observations.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `flowrate[number]`: Volume of water flowing in/out of the water storage tank corresponding to this observation.  .
+This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `deviceInfo[object]`: Property.
+Model:'https://schema.org/Text'.
+Information about the device associated with the observations.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `flowrate[number]`: Property.
+Model:'https://schema.org/Number'.
+Volume of water flowing in/out of the water storage tank corresponding to this observation.  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `observationDateTime[string]`: Last reported time of observation.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pHTSA[object]`: Acidity level or basicity level obsevered in the water.  .
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `observationDateTime[string]`: Property.
+Model:'https://schema.org/Text'.
+Last reported time of observation.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pHTSA[object]`: Property.
+Model:'https://schema.org/Text'.
+Acidity level or basicity level obsevered in the water.  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tankBreadth[number]`: Breadth of the Cuboid shaped water storage tank.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `tankCapacity[number]`: Maximum amount of water the water storage tank corresponding to this observation can hold.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `tankDepth[number]`: Depth of the water storage tank corresponding to this observation.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `tankDiameter[number]`: Diameter of Cylindrical or Spherical water storage tanks.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `tankLength[number]`: Length of the Cuboid shaped water storage tank.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `tankName[string]`: Name of the water storage tank corresponding to this observation.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `tankShape[string]`: Physical shape of the water storage tank corresponding to this observation.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tankBreadth[number]`: Property.
+Model:'https://schema.org/Number'.
+Breadth of the Cuboid shaped water storage tank.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `tankCapacity[number]`: Property.
+Model:'https://schema.org/Number'.
+Maximum amount of water the water storage tank corresponding to this observation can hold.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `tankDepth[number]`: Property.
+Model:'https://schema.org/Number'.
+Depth of the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `tankDiameter[number]`: Property.
+Model:'https://schema.org/Number'.
+Diameter of Cylindrical or Spherical water storage tanks.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `tankLength[number]`: Property.
+Model:'https://schema.org/Number'.
+Length of the Cuboid shaped water storage tank.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `tankName[string]`: Property.
+Model:'https://schema.org/Text'.
+Name of the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `tankShape[string]`: Property.
+Model:'https://schema.org/Text'.
+Physical shape of the water storage tank corresponding to this observation.
 ENUM: [Cylindrical, Conical, Cuboid, Spherical]  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `totalML[number]`: Total MLDs of water discharged from the water storage tank corresponding to this observation.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `turbidityTSA[object]`: Measurement of the amount of light that is scattered by material in the water when a light is shined through the water.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `uncompensatedTDS[number]`: The value of TDS (Total Dissolved Solids) level in the water without temperature compensation.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `waterFlow[number]`: Flow or current of water flowing from the water storage tank corresponding to this observation.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `waterLevel[number]`: Current water level in the water storage tank corresponding to this observation.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `waterPressure[number]`: Pressure of water flowing from the water storage tank corresponding to this observation.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `waterTemperature[number]`: Water temperature in the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `totalML[number]`: Property.
+Model:'https://schema.org/Number'.
+Total MLDs of water discharged from the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `turbidityTSA[object]`: Property.
+Model:'https://schema.org/Text'.
+Measurement of the amount of light that is scattered by material in the water when a light is shined through the water.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `uncompensatedTDS[number]`: Property.
+Model:'https://schema.org/Number'.
+The value of TDS (Total Dissolved Solids) level in the water without temperature compensation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `waterFlow[number]`: Property.
+Model:'https://schema.org/Number'.
+Flow or current of water flowing from the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `waterLevel[number]`: Property.
+Model:'https://schema.org/Number'.
+Current water level in the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `waterPressure[number]`: Property.
+Model:'https://schema.org/Number'.
+Pressure of water flowing from the water storage tank corresponding to this observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `waterTemperature[number]`: Property.
+Model:'https://schema.org/Number'.
+Water temperature in the water storage tank corresponding to this observation.  .
 Model: [https://schema.org/Number](https://schema.org/Number)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->